LanaSina/open_questions/index.md

 9. Domestication is a way to increase predictability over environmental conditions.
 Is the endpoint of domestication a fully predictable environment with at its core a domesticating species with arrested evolution syndrome?

-10. Does the evolution from mingled action/computation systems (eg: RNA world, pre-jacquard looms) to systems with separated action and computation (eg: RNA-DNA separation, jacquard loom, the evolution of thought?) follow predictable rules?
+10. Does the evolution from mingled action/computation systems (eg: RNA world, pre-jacquard looms) to systems with separated action and computation (eg: RNA-DNA separation, jacquard loom, the evolution of thought, hardware/software distinctions...) follow predictable rules?

 12. Is specialization = complexity?